-If there was a safety feature that could be installed into your car that would aid towards preventing thousands of deaths each year, would you have one?
-Many feel that an in-car breathalyser is vital for the safety of the driver, passengers and anyone else on the road, but what do you think?
-Should all cars be equipped with a breathalyser to prevent fewer cases of drink driving or would this just be another right being stripped from citizens and a punished on the entire population if it were to include those who don’t drink at all?
+If there was a safety feature that could be installed into your car that would aid in preventing thousands of deaths each year, would you have one?
+Many feel that an in-car breathalyser is vital for the safety of the driver, passengers, and anyone else on the road, but what do you think?
+Should all cars be equipped with a breathalyser to prevent fewer cases of drink driving or would this just be another right being stripped from citizens and punished on the entire population if it were to include those who don’t drink at all?

-Trialled in the UK last year by Durham Police, the force planned to offer the test for free to those motorists that are repeat offenders or those people who struggle with an addiction to alcohol.
-Preventing drunk drivers from driving their vehicle, a breathalyser would essentially act as an immobiliser, also known as an alcohol interlock, which would require drivers to breathe into it to prove that they are safe to drive and under the limit before the car can be started.
+Trialed in the UK last year by Durham Police, the force planned to offer the test for free to those motorists that are repeat offenders or those people who struggle with an addiction to alcohol.
+Preventing drunk drivers from driving their vehicle, a breathalyser would essentially act as an immobiliser, also known as an alcohol interlock, which would require drivers to breathe into it to prove that they are safe to drive and under the limit, before the car can be started.
 In addition, drivers would also be required to breathe into the breathalyser at random intervals throughout the course of their journey.

 As you’re probably already aware, drink driving is deadly dangerous.
 If you are found under the influence this could have serious consequences as the penalties for drink driving are also serious, meaning that you could potentially face the following: